 The festival features many local and popular dishes, snacks, street foods, and sweets on display.
 Foodies can taste as many dishes as they like or may opt to taste just the unique regional dishes at the festival.

-By Air.
 Chatrapati Shivaji International Airport is the nearest airport to reach Navi Mumbai.
 Flights from all metro cities of India like Delhi, Kolkata, and Bengaluru, arrive here.
-After checking out from the airport one can take the locally available transport such as a taxi, a bus or an auto-rickshaw to reach the venue.
+After checking out from the airport one can take the locally available transport such as a taxi, a bus, or an auto-rickshaw to reach the venue.